MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-cloud-shell.md

 ## Set the current Azure subscription

 A Microsoft account can be associated with multiple Azure subscriptions.
-The following steps outline how to switch between subscriptions:
+The following steps outline how you can switch between your subscriptions:

 1. To view the current Azure subscription, use [az account show](/cli/azure/account#az-account-show).